supravatsarkar/travel-bea-client-side-a11/README.md

 ### Feature of TravelBea Application:
 * TravelBea is Tour Booking Related Website
-* LogIn using Google with
+* log in using Google with
-* Booking ticket for trip
+* Booking ticket for the trip
 * view and delete bookings
 * Manage all users bookings [status change, delete]
-* Here you can get kind of tour, trip agency.
+* Here you can get a kind of tour, a trip agency.
 * Private route

+ ### Thanking You

 # Getting Started with Create React App